jeffboichuk/r4ma/docs/02-tools.md

 ## Data

-List the types of data.
-When to use and why.
+ - Free vs. Proprietary
+ - Internal vs. External
+ - Survey Data - the use of one time
+ - Customer Data
+ - Basket/Transaction/Scanner Data

+Specifically:
+ - 84.51
+ - Euromonitor
+ - Delighted (NPS)
+ - comScore
+ - Google Trends

+Talk about when to use these sources and why we recommend.

 ## Software